fqjin/ultimate-tictactoe/README.md

-## A selfplay reinforcement learning MCTS neural network <br/> that plays Ultimate Tic-Tac-Toe (UTTT)
+## Selfplay reinforcement learning neural network <br/> for playing Ultimate Tic-Tac-Toe (UTTT)
 <p>
 <img src="./images/Game_Mouse.png" width="392" height="412">
 </p>

 ## Rules:
-* Player must play in the mini-board corresponding to the location of the previous move in its mini-board.
+* The game board consists of a 3x3 grid of 9 mini-boards, each having 3x3 tiles.
-* A mini-board is filled when it is won by a player or all tiles are taken (tie).
+* Player X begins by playing in any tile.
+Play then alternates between players O and X.
-* A player can play in any mini-board if the one pointed to is filled.
+* **Players must play in the mini-board corresponding to the location of the previous move in its mini-board.** For example, if the previous move was an X in the upper-right corner of the lower-right miniboard, then player O must play in the upper-right *miniboard*.
-* Game is won when a player wins the big board of mini-boards.
+* A mini-board is finished when it is won by a player (3 in a row) or all tiles are taken (tie).
+A player can play in any mini-board if the one pointed to is finished.
-* Tied mini-boards do not count toward any player.
+* The game is won when a player wins the big board of mini-boards (3 mini-boards in a row).
+Tied mini-boards do not count for either player.
-* Game is tied when no player can win the big board.
+* The game is tied when neither player can win the big board.

-Run `stats.py` to play against 1000-node MCTS
+Run `gui.py` to play against a neural network.